Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 -	Select the "Complementarity" tool
 -	Drag from one port to another to declare complementarity.
 You may drag from Input to output, or	Bridge to bridge; other connections will be disallowed.
 You may also add connections between ports within a motif, but not between ports inside and outside the motif.

 Complementarities may only be drawn from output ports to input ports, or between bridge (square) ports.
-Some connections are invalid, depending on the shape of the underlying domain.
-The nodal editor doesn't prohibit these connections from being drawn, but it will highlight the relevant nodes in red and report an error.
+Some connections are not possible, depending on the shape, or "footprint" of the underlying domain.
 For instance, a connection between a domain with 3 segments: `a b c`, each of length 8, and a domain with 4 segments `a b c d` each of length 4 would be invalid, since the total number of nucleotides (24 and 16) do not match up.
 Likewise, a connection between a domain with 2 segments `a b` each of length 8 (total length 16) and a domain of one segment `a` of length 16 (total length 16) would _also_ be invalid, since the number of segments in each domain is different.
+The nodal editor doesn't prohibit these connections from being drawn, but it will highlight the relevant nodes in red and report an error.
 See "Errors" below for how DyNAMiC and the Nodal editor handle these errors.

+You can inspect the footprint of a port by moving your mouse over the port.
+A small tooltip will appear and will display the length of each segment in the underlying domain

 Errors
 ------